About

 • I have over 15 years of experience as a Speech-Language Pathologist, specializing in Augmentative Alternative Communication (AAC), motor speech disorders, and early language development.
 I hold a Master’s in Speech and Hearing Sciences from Washington State University and am certified by ASHA, SLPAB, and SAC.
 Living in St. Albert with my family, I enjoy time outdoors, supporting the Oilers, and celebrating life's moments—just like snowflakes, each of us is unique, and together we create strength and beauty.

-Nicole Savlador
+Nicole Savlador-McKellar

 • Nicole Salvador is a Tagalog-English bilingual SLP in Treaty 6 Territory (Edmonton, Alberta, Canada).
 She lives and breathes the work on speech and language skills as it relates to reading and writing development.
 Nicole also has taken a keen interest in supporting communication and literacy access of children with complex communication needs through the use of Augmentative, Alternative forms of Communication (AAC).
 She is always mindful of the intersectionality when providing speech-language services to children and families coming from diverse and multilingual backgrounds.
 Outside this role, Nicole is a mom to a furry friend, Chabi.
 She also loves to go on long nature walks, lift weights and cozy up to movies from way back.